crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 We all strive to lead lives of happiness and significance -- to ourselves, or to the wider world.
 But we are terrible at discerning _how_ to do that.
 How do we know what will make us content?
-Content not just this instant, but when we lie on our anticipated deathbed and review our lives?
+Content not just this instant, but when we inevitably lie on the deathbed and review our life?

 Our hedonistic individual desire is no reliable guide to long-term happiness.
-And when we imitate one of the many paths to happiness suggested by the society around us, we don't have sufficient room for our individual expression.
+And when we imitate one of the many paths to happiness suggested by the society around us, we don't have sufficient leeway for our individual expression.
-Royce sees these two forces -- individual desires, and external authority -- being constantly in conflict:
+Royce sees these two forces -- individualistic desire and social imitation -- being constantly in conflict:

 > These ways of the world appeal to our imitativeness, and so we learn from